AmosNimos/Xstaller/README.md

 - Minetest
 > Minetest is a free software game engine to create various games based on voxel gameplay, inspired by InfiniMiner, Minecraft, and the like.

+- Hedgewars
+> Hedgewars is a free artillery video game.
+Hedgewars is similar to Wormux, another free clone of Worms2,3.
+Hedgewars is multilingual, cross-platform and runs on GNU / Linux,

+- SuperTux
+> SuperTux is a free and open-source two-dimensional platform video game published under the GNU General Public License (GPL).
+The game was inspired by Nintendo's Super Mario Bros. series; instead of Mario, the hero in the game is Tux, the official mascot of the Linux kernel.

+- Pingus
+> Pingus is an open-source video game programmed by German developer Ingo Ruhnke.
+It is a clone of Lemmings with penguins instead of lemmings.
 ---

 ## Awesome install & config